Ambujammal: Contribution

 Ambujammal actively participated in the Non-Cooperation Movement and boycotted foreign goods and clothes — she was even imprisoned twice for six months in 1932.
 She dedicated her life to the cause of India's freedom and inspired several women to do the same.
 Women's welfare was at the top of her agenda.
 She set up the Srinivasa Gandhi Nilayam in 1948 at Teynampet where free milk, medicines and kanji (gruel) were given to the needy.
 Ambujammal was known for her simplicity.
 Akkamma, as she was lovingly called, dressed in khadi and wore nothing but a strand of beads around her neck.

 Alongside that, she also helped especially in supporting the Mahila Ashram, a school for women that helped to teach Self-Respect through education.
 She helped support the cause alongside Gandhi (whose ideas were being taught there) by donating much of her jewelry.

 She was a scholar in Hindi and Tamil.
-She has written three books about Gandhi in Tamil.
-In 1964 Ambujammal won the Padma Shri award.
+She wrote three books about Gandhi in Tamil.
+In 1964, she won the Padma Shri award.

+In popular culture

+Ambujammal is the real-life inspiration for the character of Komalammal—an ashram operator and daughter of the Gandhian Sadagopa Iyengar—in Ashokamitran's novel Manasarovar (1989).